ChieBKAI/backpropagation-implementation-from-scratch/README.md

 Backpropagation is a supervised learning algorithm used for training artificial neural networks.
 It involves computing gradients of the loss with respect to the model parameters, allowing for parameter updates through gradient descent.

 The key steps of backpropagation include:

-1.Forward Pass: Compute the predicted output by propagating input through the neural network.
+1. Forward Pass: Compute the predicted output by propagating input through the neural network.

-2.Loss Calculation: Compute the loss between the predicted output and the ground truth.
+2. Loss Calculation: Compute the loss between the predicted output and the ground truth.

-3.Backward Pass (Backpropagation): Compute gradients of the loss with respect to the model parameters using the chain rule.
+3. Backward Pass (Backpropagation): Compute gradients of the loss with respect to the model parameters using the chain rule.

-4.Parameter Update: Update the model parameters using an optimization algorithm (e.g., gradient descent).
+4. Parameter Update: Update the model parameters using an optimization algorithm (e.g., gradient descent).

 ## Acknowledgments
 - [Building a neural network FROM SCRATCH](https://www.youtube.com/watch?v=w8yWXqWQYmU)